stefaneidelloth/treezjs/doc/components/list/stringList.md

 ### value

-Returns the current symbol style as enum value.
-In order to set the value, you can either use an enum value or a string value (= name of StringList).
+An array of strings, e.g. \["a","b","c","d"\].

 ### label

-Some label text that is shown before the style combo box as a string.
+Some label text that is shown above the list.

 ### disabled